Kai-Richardson/Kai-Richardson.github.io/src/lib/posts/steamdeck-wiimote.md

 SUBSYSTEM=="usb", ATTRS{idVendor}=="057e", ATTRS{idProduct}=="0330", TAG+="uaccess"
 ```

-The first is for original (white) controllers, the second is the Motion Plus (blue) one.
+The first is for original (white/black) controllers, the second is the Motion Plus (blue) one.
 <Callout>
 If you use different or non-genuine controllers (no Wii logo), you'll need to get the <b>V</b>endor <b>ID</b> and <b>P</b>roduct <b>ID</b>.
 This can be found in a lot of different ways.
 I connected them to Windows and used Device Manager -> Details -> Hardware IDs.